rickosborne/cascades/md/33-5-7-granted.md

 Irene convulsed, squirming and wrenching her arms and legs.
 The Harolds maintained their grips, keeping her wrists and ankles pinned to the floor.
-Each of the men probably weighed twice what she did and had all of the leverage.
+Each of the men probably weighed twice what she did and had all the leverage.

 I reached toward her gag, but reconsidered.
-Neither the skirt nor blouse of my uniform had pockets—that's what the apron was for—but I needed to put the detonator somewhere.
+Neither the pants nor shirt of my uniform had pockets—that's what the apron was for—but I needed to put the detonator somewhere.
-The Harolds were looking at me, but now was no time for modesty.
+The Harolds were looking at me, but now was a time for practicality.
-Undoing the top button of my blouse, I wedged the tube into my bra.
+Reaching down to my belt, I wedged the tube into my waistline.
-It was uncomfortable and cold in an area that was already slick with nervous perspiration, but I didn't have many options.
+It was uncomfortable, but I didn't have many options.
 At least there was no way for me to lose track of it there.
 I shot the Harolds a "what are you going to do?" look.